Lake on the Mountain is a legendary place in Ontario with pristine waters

-Prince Edward County is arguably one of the best summer spots in Southern Ontario.
-With countless wineries, breweries, and sandy beaches nearby, it’s heaven for anyone looking to relax and escape the city.
+Prince Edward County is arguably one of the best summer and fall spots in Southern Ontario.
+With countless wineries, breweries, and sandy beaches nearby, it's heaven for anyone looking to relax and escape the city.

 Luckily, PEC is only two hours from Toronto and boasts one of Ontario's natural wonders — Lake on the Mountain.
 This park is truly magical, and oddly perplexing, as it defies all geographical and geological theory.